john33mcd/project3Hangman/README.md

 - Ran code through Code Institute Python Linter and rectified all errors, no outstanding issues - [CI Python Linter](https://pep8ci.herokuapp.com/)

+## Future Expansion

+- Import a larger array/set of words to shuffle through to present a less predictable challenge
+- design command line art to show the various stages of the game as you progress
+- difficulty levels that create variables such as less lives and larger words

 ## Bugs